 BRAVVO RFP Program

-Gilead supports the research efforts of academic institutions, clinical investigators and research networks to help improve long-term care and management for people living with HIV.
+Gilead supports the research efforts of academic institutions, clinical investigators, and research networks to help improve long-term care and management for people with HIV.

 Bictegravir/emtricitabine/tenofovir alafenamide (B/F/TAF*) is a complete HIV-1 treatment for adults and children with HIV who weigh at least 55 pounds and are either new to HIV-1 treatment or replacing their current regimen.
-The single tablet regimen addresses the unmet needs of most treatment-naïve and virologically suppressed people living with HIV and offers a high barrier to resistance and few interactions with other drugs.
-However, further scientific data related to the real-world use of B/F/TAF are needed in medical literature to continue building out the medicine’s clinical profile.
+The single tablet regimen addresses the unmet needs of most treatment-naïve and virologically suppressed people with HIV and offers a high barrier to resistance and few interactions with other drugs.
+However, further scientific data are needed on B/F/TAF in the medical literature.

 Through the BRAVVO RFP Program, Gilead will evaluate and potentially support programs which address the following topic areas: